zagrebmukerjee/ZagrebClassNotes/Econ 1123 Notes/1123 Class 2 - Intro to Sampling, Normal Distribution and Parameter Estimation.md

 Suppose that you can keep drawing (with replacements) samples of size $n$.
 For each sample, you'll get another $\bar{x}$.
 As we do this over and over, the histogram of those $\bar{x}$ describes the density of a distribution.^[This process of resampling over and over is called [[Monte Carlo Simulation.]]]
 This distribution is called the ==sampling distribution==.

 The sampling distribution varies with $n$.
 For small $n$, it will approach the distribution of the underlying variable.
-However, as $n$ grows large, the [[Central Limit Theorem]] tells us that $\bar{x}$ becomes normally distributed with mean $\mu_X$ - more tightly distributed as $n$ gets bigger.
+However, as $n$ grows large, the [[Central Limit Thm and Law of Large Numbers|Central Limit Theorem]] tells us that $\bar{x}$ becomes normally distributed with mean $\mu_X$ - more tightly distributed as $n$ gets bigger.
 This is true for all distributions of underlying $X$, making the CLT an extremely useful result.

 We can describe the bias of an estimator $\overset{\approx}{x}$  as $E(\overset{\approx}{x}) - \mu_X$.
 The quality of being centered on $\mu_X$ means that $\bar{x}$ is an ==unbiased== estimator of $\mu_X$.